wiseman-timelord/DynaLaunchPsPscPyPy3-Ba/README.md

 2. Launch the program by running "DynaPsPscPyPy3-Ba.Bat".
 3. Resize the window to your liking `w`.
 4. Select a script from the menu to execute, or refresh the list if needed.
-5. After the script runs, choose to return to the menu `m` or exit `0`.
+5. After the script runs, choose to return to the menu `m` or exit `x`.

 ## Requirements
 - Windows 7/8.1/10/11